Akida user guide¶

 When sending (event-based) pre-generated spikes, the first Akida layer should be of type: InputData.

 The Akida integrated spike generator for image data (8-bit grayscale or RGB) is set up by defining the first layer as type: InputConvolutional.
 This layer is configurable, either using trained-weights imported from a CNN or by setting its kernels through the Akida API.
-A special InputConvolutional layer with pre-defined kernels is included in the Akida Execution Engine: InputBCSpike.
-It contains orientation filters to detect edges.

 3. Determine training mode¶